 - It is not required for you to have your ECFMG certificate to apply, but you will need this prior to beginning residency training at USA Health University Hospital.

-Once an application file is complete and the applicant has met our eligibility criteria, the program evaluates the applicant for an invitation to interview, and invitations are extended through ERAS to those selected.
-We interview approximately 80 candidates in October, November, December, and January.
+Once an application file is complete and the applicant has met our eligibility criteria, the program evaluates the applicant for an invitation to interview, and invitations are extended through ERAS scheduler to those selected.
+We will interview approximately 90 candidates.

 USA General Surgery NRMP Program Number